insure logo

 Key Takeaways

-• Homeowners insurance is not required by law.
+• Homeowners insurance is not required by law in any state.

 • If you have a mortgage, your lender likely requires that you maintain a certain amount of homeowners insurance.

-• Regardless of requirements, home insurance can protect from financial devastation if your home is damaged.
+• Regardless of requirements, home insurance is vital to protect your investment.

 Do you have to get homeowners insurance?

-Unlike car insurance, which is required by state law, homeowners insurance is not a state requirement.
+Unlike car insurance, which is required by state law, there is no law requiring home insurance.
 However, to satisfy the terms of your loan, your mortgage lender will most likely require you to carry a certain amount of home insurance.
-This is often based on the value of your home and ensures that you will receive financial assistance should you experience a loss.
+This is to protect the investment the lender has made in your home.

 If you don’t have a mortgage, you may not be required to get homeowners insurance, but it is an enormous risk to go without coverage.
-If you do not have adequate coverage to protect your home and all of your belongings, you can risk financial devastation and even homelessness.
+If you do not have adequate coverage to protect your home and all of your belongings, you can risk financial devastation and losing the roof over your head.

 What does homeowners insurance cover?